mcfnord/rml/src/dishonest.md

 after she says he harmed her.
 She was in the gallery at the arraignment yelling how much she missed him, and how she wanted him back.
 He explained that he did 19 years for a murder he didn't commit, and had given enough of his life to the state.
-I joke when I'm nervous, but he didn't get my jokes.
-I quickly switched to clearer, simpler speech.
-He was a physically intimidating figure.
+He was a physically
+intimidating figure.
 He talked about how much his wife drinks, and how she gets out of control and becomes another person.
 Three prisoners gathered close to him while the math whiz